 If, due to the spike in value, you discover that how much equity you have in your home is significantly higher, it could be a great time to cash out and buy something else.
-Or, if you know you want to sell within the next year or two, it might be wise to make a move now since values may slip lower in the near future.
+Or, if you know you want to sell within the next year or two, it might be wise to make a move now since property values may slip lower in the near future.

 Recommended: How Much is My House Worth?

 Reason #2: A Few Minor Repairs Could Increase Value

 Even if your home is already worth more than in the past, you can get even more value out of it if you make common home repairs like replacing pipes or a water heater.

 Also consider revamping your kitchen or bathrooms, since those are big influencers for people looking for a new home.
 A fresh coat of paint can breathe new life into your home and make it all the more appealing if you put it on the market.

 Reason #3: Houses are Selling Fast

 Looking to sell quickly?
 Now could be a good time.
 At the start of the year, homes were typically on the market for two weeks longer than a year prior, but that still represents a quicker sale than pre-pandemic norms.
 So if you do decide to sell your property, be prepared to have to move out quickly and make sure you have a plan for where you’ll live next.

 3 Reasons You Should Wait to Sell Your House

-While there are some great reasons to sell your home right now, it may not be the right time for everyone.
+While there are some great reasons to sell your home right now, it may not be the right time to sell for everyone.
 Here’s why you might want to wait.